Websoft9Archive/doc-legal/docs/eula.md

 #### Use of Websoft9 Image

 Websof9’s Image is built on open source software.
 We try to use the latest version of open source software to reduce the security risks, But we will not modify the source code of Software to ensure the nativeness of the open source software.
-Therefore, there is no guarantee that the open source software does not have loopholes or the security risks, The security risks arising from the use of open source software are the responsibility of the user!
+Therefore, there is no guarantee that the open source software does not have loopholes or the security risks.
+The security risks arising from the use of open source software are the responsibility of the user!

 Your copy of a Websoft9’s Image and accompanying documentation is licensed and not sold.
 This Software Product is protected by copyright laws and treaties, as well as laws and treaties related to other forms of intellectual property.
 Websoft9 or its subsidiaries, affiliates, and suppliers (collectively “the company”) own intellectual property rights in the Software Product.
 The Licensee’s (“you” or “your”) license to download, use, copy, or change the Software Product is subject to these rights and to all the terms and conditions of this End User License Agreement (“Agreement”).